Bengals 2022 Camp 53-man Projection 2.0: Early Judgments - CLNS Media

 Trags take: First change here is Lassiter.
 The receiver out of Nebraska has shown steady hands in the punt return game early in camp, and if it continues he could be that weapon the Bengals are looking for in terms of creating more explosive plays and flipping the field in Burrow’s favor.
 Lassiter’s moves have looked good in terms of getting his hips turned and then bursting upfield decisively, a critical trait of a productive returner, along with, of course, ball security.

-Jonah Williams, Jackson Carman, Ted Karras, Alex Cappa, La’el Collins, D’Ante Smith, Cordell Volson, Trey Hill, Isaiah Prince
+Jonah Williams, Jackson Carman, Ted Karras, Alex Cappa, La’el Collins, D’Ante Smith, Cordell Volson, Trey Hill, Isaiah Prince, Lamont Gailard

-In the running: Hakeem Adeniji, Lamont Gailard, Ben Brown, Desmond Noel, Devin Cochran
+In the running: Hakeem Adeniji, Ben Brown, Desmond Noel, Devin Cochran

 Trags take: Smith came out of practice before it ever began on Friday and his status is day-to-day.
+Was back at practice Sunday but not participating as he had a wrap on his back in the locker room.
+Gailard getting first-team reps.
 Keep an eye on Devin Cochran, a tackle out of Georgia Tech who could provide some depth.
 He’s looked good on second-team reps.

 DEFENSE(26):